Common Reasons for Bad Material Resource Planning

 - Generate work and purchase orders automatically

 - Planned purchase of raw materials and components when needed.
-This frees up money by taking advantage of price slash and significant discounts
+This frees up money by taking advantage of price slashes and significant discounts

 - Optimizing manufacturing of product offerings by scheduling personnel and equipment